 The Fit: After all the data has been collected and analyzed, we will then begin fitting your bike to you.
 We'll help you adjust your bike to get you in the best position possible based on your current mobility, strength and motion analysis information.
 Sometimes a small adjustment can make a huge difference in comfort.
-It may require adjusting the saddle height and fore-aft position, stem height, cleats or adding a shim.
+It may require adjusting the saddle height and fore-aft position, stem height and/or cleats, or adding a shim.
 We may even recommend an orthotic or modification of your current cycling shoe insert to improve your biomechanics.
 We'll do our best with what you bring in, but sometimes different length stems or handle bars help, and we can make recommendations on these for you.

 Finally, we will guide you with corrective exercises and essential drills to progress your fit even further.

 How do I prepare for a Bike Fit?
 Please make sure your bike is clean and in good working condition.
 If your bike is not functioning properly, it can be difficult to do a good bike fit.
 Bring or wear your cycling clothing.
 Before you come, make sure you can remove your cleats from your shoes.
 If your cleat screws are stripped, we can't adjust your cleat position, which will probably be a significant part of your fit.

 Should I have a Bike Fit before I get a new bike?
 No. First visit a reputable bike shop to purchase a well-fitting bicycle.
 Our Bike Fit is not meant to help you select specific bike frame sizes, geometry, etc.